 As far as quality goes, the Body Champ bench gets the job done.
 It’s not quite on Marcy’s level quality, but the leather is durable and the only real complaint I have about it is that it’s a little plain-looking (but that’s just my inner love for detail and design speaking out).
 From what other users say, the bench is pretty comfortable even for taller people, which can sometimes be a challenge when you’re finding a cheap bench press – or any bench press, for that matter.
 It’s also adjustable and functions as a decline workout bench, flat weight bench, incline workout bench, and military press positions.

 While it doesn’t come with squat capability because the design is only one piece, Body Champ does include all of the same extra features as Marcy’s MD-879 bench.
 There is a preacher curl attachment built into the front of Body Champ’s bench to allow arm workouts, and below that is a leg developer to work the major muscles on your legs.
 There’s even a crunch handle attachment for weighted ab exercises as well.

 As I said above, I think the Body Champ model is an excellent alternative to the MD-879 Marcy model if you’re looking for a nice cheap bench press.
-It’s built tough and offers nearly all the same features (with the exception of the 2-piece design), plus it comes at an equally low price of only $150.
+It’s built tough and offers nearly all the same features (with the exception of the 2-piece design), plus it comes at an equally low price.
 It also happens to be the #1 best-selling bench press on Amazon, so that right there tells you how much people love it.
 To read more customer reviews and see real user images of this setup in action, check out the Body Champ listing on Amazon.

 Competitor Bench by Impex Fitness